OuestFrance-Multimedia/libvmod-backend_dyn/README.rst

 REQUIREMENTS
 ============

-This VMOD requires Varnish 5.0.0 or later.
+This VMOD requires Varnish 6.0, to be released in September 2017 (or the current trunk).
+See the source repository for versions of the VMOD that are compatible with other versions of Varnish.

 INSTALLATION
 ============